HiraZaidii/stress-escape-/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:
-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
+- Iphone 12 pro max
-- Honor 20 pro
+- Iphone 13 pro max
-- Xiaomi Redmi Note 7

 In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ### Browser compatability
 The website was tested on the following browsers:
 - Google Chrome
-- Mozilla Firefox
-- Microsoft Egde

 ### Testing user stories